 Governing Body: The Governing Body is made up of volunteers who have an interest in supporting the school and its aims.
 Governors (in community schools like Claygate) come from one of four categories: parents of children at the school; staff (including the Head Teacher); community governors appointed by the GB itself; and those appointed by Surrey County Council.
-Governors in the last two categories may often have close ties with the school already, either as former parents or through local links.

 The full Governing Body meets approximately 6 times a year, with a number of committees and working groups also meeting regularly.
-The minutes of GB meetings are public documents and the most recent copy will be available in the foyer.
-A list of Governors is included in this Handbook and can also be found on the website.
+The minutes of GB meetings are public documents and may be requested.
+A list of Governors can be found on the website.

-Ember Learning Trust (ELT): Claygate is part of a cooperative; a cluster of schools, which includes, Thames Ditton Infants, Thames Ditton Juniors, Long Ditton Infants, and Long Ditton St. Mary's Junior.
+Ember Learning Trust (ELT): Claygate is part of a cooperative; a cluster of schools, which includes, Thames Ditton Infants, Long Ditton Infants and Long Ditton St. Mary's Juniors.
 Head Teachers from each school meet regularly to discuss local and national issues, and there are also working groups, governor and staff training and curriculum projects through which expertise is shared.
 This also facilitates enrichment opportunities in sporting competitions as well as various collaborative projects, eg Arts Week where all schools welcomed a visiting sculptor.